OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 Ambition Designed to push teams beyond comfort zones Targets set based on current performance

-Outcome Type Often leading indicators (predictive) Often lagging indicators (results of past effort)
+Indicator type Often leading indicators (predictive) Often lagging indicators (results of past effort)

 In short:

-• Use OKRs when you want to drive new outcomes or big improvements.
+Use OKRs when you want to drive new outcomes or big improvements.
+Use KPIs to track the health and stability of existing processes.

 Can You Use OKRs and KPIs Together?